drolphino/wall_robo/README.md

 This project is a **coverage planning system** that:

-- Defines walls, obstacles, and sections
+- Defines walls, obstacles
-- Generates trajectories to cover the wall
+- Calculate sections for a given wall
-- Provides APIs (via FastAPI) to interact with the planner
+- Generates trajectories to cover the wall, sectionwise
 - Logs API requests for monitoring

 ---